michaeltreat/Mongo_CheatSheet/README.md

 Notice that not only do we see out new Ford in our database, but we also get 3 messages printed out to the shell.

----

-**Note:** Just because we can use JavaScript in the Shell doesn't mean we can use these same commands in Node.js:
+**Note:** Just because we can use JavaScript in the Shell doesn't mean we can use these same commands in Node.js though:

 "JavaScript in MondgoDB: Although these methods use JavaScript, most interactions with MongoDB do not use JavaScript but use an idiomatic driver in the language of the interacting application."